dxc-technology/halstack-style-guide/contributing/overview.md

 ## Content guidelines

-The following guidelines are meant to help contributors to create and edit content from Halstack guidelines:
+The following guidelines are meant to help contributors to create and edit content from Halstack design system:

 * [Writing content](contributing/content.md)
 * [Image usage](contributing/images.md)